electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/onepedaldriving/_index.md

 ## Audi e-tron

-On Audi e-tron can set recuperation to manual (MMI -> Vehicle -> Efficiency Assistant -> Recuperation)  and then you can every time you start a drive, set recuperation to the max with the steering wheel recuperation paddles, and then it will regenerate every time you lift your foot of the "gas pedal" and works as "one-pedal-driving".
+On the Audi e-tron you can set recuperation to manual (MMI -> Vehicle -> Efficiency Assistant -> Recuperation).
+Then every time you start a drive, set recuperation to the max with the steering wheel recuperation paddles, and then it will regenerate every time you lift your foot off the “throttle pedal” and works as “one-pedal-driving.”

 ![bilde](https://media.electrichasgoneaudi.net/multimedia/guides/onepedaldriving/recuperationmode.png "Recuperation mode")

-With the wheel paddles, you can set the recuperation to 3 different levels. (for more or less braking).
-High, medium and off.
+You can set the recuperation to 3 different levels with the wheel paddles. (for more or less braking).
+High, medium, and off.

 ![bilde](https://media.electrichasgoneaudi.net/multimedia/guides/onepedaldriving/paddleleft.png "Left paddle to increase regen.")